DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-3-mentor-materials.md

 The ECT should have taught the lesson that was used in the previous topic to explore scaffolding.
 The beginning of this topic is a good time to reflect upon how it went.

 Suggested dialogue for mentors: Last topic we looked at effective scaffolding.
 We worked on a lesson you were going to teach and thought about how the tasks could be scaffolded effectively, what models could support that scaffolding and how your explanations can support pupils move from novice learner to independence.
-Let’s catch up about that lesson now.
+Let's catch up about that lesson now.
 How did it go?
 Did the scaffold support pupils?
 Was it the right level of scaffold?
 What have you learned?
 What will you do the same/differently going forward?

-Explain that the focus of today’s mentor topic is what the ECT can do to plan lessons effectively.
+Explain that the focus of today's mentor topic is what the ECT can do to plan lessons effectively.
 It will focus on three key statements of the ECF:

 - Starting expositions at the point of current pupil understanding.
 - Combining a verbal explanation with a relevant graphical representation of the same concept or process, where appropriate.